cjfontaine27/Summer2026-Internships/README.md

-# Summer 2026 Cyber Internships by the Cybersecurity Consulting Club
+# Summer 2026 Internships by the Cybersecurity Consulting Club

 This repo is inspired by [Pitt CSC & Simplify Repo](https://github.com/SimplifyJobs/Summer2024-Internships).